 A simplified description, often mathematical, of a system or process, to assist calculations and predictions

-From conferences and public events
+From webinars, conferences or public events

 News and updates about our research, outreach and engagement

 Details of upcoming and past events, webinars, or public talks.

 Our newsletter is sent out every 2–3 months